Minneapolis grapples with lingering trauma, economic damage after ICE surge

 The Department of Homeland Security did not respond to requests for comment.
 When asked about the status of immigration enforcement in Minneapolis, a White House spokeswoman pointed to “cooperation that did not exist before” between local officials and the federal government, but did not provide details.

-Frey said the economic damage linked to the immigration operation in January alone totals $203 million.
+Mr Frey said the economic damage linked to the immigration operation in January alone totals US$203 million (S$260 million).
 Some 76,000 residents whom he said were too afraid to go to work or whose workplaces shut down, need rental assistance.

 “I’m not holding my breath – but it’s the right thing for them to step up and correct some of the damage that they caused,” he said.

-Frey hasn't spoken with anyone from the Trump administration in weeks, he said.
+Mr Frey has not spoken to anyone from the Trump administration in weeks, he said.

-He cited 50% no-show rates for appointments for children with conditions like sickle cell disease or active cancer.
+He cited 50 per cent no-show rates for appointments for children with conditions like sickle cell disease or active cancer.

-"They are still paralyzed with fear," Miller said of immigrant families.
-"We are not seeing any improvement in our clinic as far as those families feeling comfortable coming here."
+“They are still paralysed with fear,” Dr Miller said of immigrant families.
+“We are not seeing any improvement in our clinic as far as those families feeling comfortable coming here.”

-"We're just living in the dark here with a lot of these patients," Miller said.
+“We’re just living in the dark here with a lot of these patients,” Dr Miller said.

+Dr Miller said there was no shortage of alarming examples.
+He pointed to the case of a 14-year-old boy with leukemia whose father, his primary caregiver, was detained by ICE five weeks ago.

-Brenda Lewis is superintendent of Fridley Public Schools, a district of about 2,800 students where 80% of kids are from immigrant or minority families.
-She is now staring at a $1 million budget hole that she blames on the surge.
+Ms Brenda Lewis is superintendent of Fridley Public Schools, a district of about 2,800 students where 80 per cent of kids are from immigrant or minority families.
+She is now staring at a US$1 million budget hole that she blames on the surge.

 Nearly 100 of her students have vanished.
 Some moved to districts not targeted by ICE, some were deported with their families, and many she simply cannot account for.
-Since Minnesota funds schools based on enrollment, each missing child represents about $10,000 in lost funding.
-The district has also lost $130,000 in nutrition funding since December.
+Since Minnesota funds schools based on enrollment, each missing child represents about US$10,000 in lost funding.
+The district has also lost US$130,000 in nutrition funding since December 2025.

 “None of this is something that we trained for as educators – and it feels like there is no end date to these new challenges we face,” Lewis said.

-In the Phillips neighborhood of Minneapolis, home to a high concentration of immigrants, the visible crisis of January and February has given way to something quieter but still urgent.
+In the Phillips neighbourhood of Minneapolis, home to a high concentration of immigrants, the visible crisis of January and February has given way to something quieter but still urgent.

-Alexandria Gomez, a substitute teacher who lives in Phillips, launched a rent-relief GoFundMe for her neighbors that has raised over $730,000 since January.
-She delivers cash personally to families who don't trust anyone else to bring it.
+Ms Alexandria Gomez, a substitute teacher who lives in Phillips, launched a rent-relief GoFundMe for her neighbors that has raised over US$730,000 since January.
+She delivers cash personally to families who do not trust anyone else to bring it.

 A woman she visits was finally thinking about returning to work when she spotted ICE outside her building and retreated back to her apartment.

-Gomez, 37, fears another surge in spring or summer.
+Ms Gomez, 37, fears another surge in spring or summer.
 She cites scores of SUVs with blacked-out windows, the type used on immigration raids, recently delivered on car haulers to the building ICE agents use as a staging ground.
-Reuters witnessed the delivery of half a dozen vehicles on Wednesday.
+Reuters witnessed the delivery of half a dozen vehicles on March 11.